awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-self-managed-nodes.md

    ```

    If your cluster is deployed on the AWS Cloud:
-   + The node group that you deploy can assign `IPv4` addresses to pods from a different CIDR block than that of the instance\.
+   + The node group that you deploy can assign `IPv4` addresses to Pods from a different CIDR block than that of the instance\.
 For more information, see [Tutorial: Custom networking](cni-custom-network.md)\.
    + The node group that you deploy doesn't require outbound internet access\.
 For more information, see [Private cluster requirements](private-clusters.md)\.

    For a complete list of all available options and defaults, see [AWS Outposts Support](https://eksctl.io/usage/outposts/) in the `eksctl` documentation\.